The Best Dog-Friendly Hotels in Sydney

 THE LANGHAM, MILLERS POINT

-If your critter's within earshot and you're reading this aloud, you'd better whisper — if he/she hears it, you won't get any peace till you agree to a staycation at The Langham.
-Four-legged loves staying here get a dedicated Pet Room Service Menu, featuring dishes like Lassie's Favourite (beef steak with chunky vegetables) and, for cats, Meow Meow (grilled salmon with green beans, quail egg, tuna, potatoes and olives).
-We know.
-Plus, this deliciousness comes with plush beds, signature Langham bowls and gourmet goodies.
+If your critter's within earshot and you're reading this aloud, you'd better whisper — if they hear it, you won't get any peace till you agree to a staycation at The Langham Sydney.
+Four-legged loves staying here get a dedicated Pet Room Service Menu as well as plush beds, signature Langham bowls, gourmet goodies and a pet gift bag on arrival.
 Reckon you might need a break from your utterly indulged friend?
 No problem.
 Pet sitting and walking services are on-hand.
+It even serves afternoon tea for you can your pet (from $38 per pooch and $98 for yourself).
+And if that's not enough, The Langham team has got pet party planners on board to organise your little one's birthday party in one of the function rooms — this last addition is absolutely ridiculous, but we can see easily ourselves being invited to one of these pet parties and having a ball.

 PIER ONE, WALSH BAY